 Our bees are hard at work!

-We’ve taken our last honey off our hives — but left plenty, and the bees will be bringing in goldenrod and aster for a few more weeks to keep them through the winter.
+We’ve taken our last honey off our hives — but left plenty to keep the bees warm and fed through our Wisconsin winter.
 We have candles and honey in stock!

 From our farm to you